matheshyogeswaran/ReactDocComBuilder/README.md

 To generate documentation for a React component, follow these steps:

 1. Open the React component file.
-2. Run the `ReactDocBuilder.generateDocumentation` command from the Command Palette (Ctrl/Cmd+Shift+P).
+2. Run the `React-documentation.insertReactComment` command from the Command Palette (Ctrl/Cmd+Shift+P).
 3. A Markdown preview of the documentation for the component will be displayed in a new window.
 4. Review the documentation and make any necessary changes.
 5. To export the documentation to a Markdown file, click the **Export** button in the top-right corner of the preview window.